BCCC round 4 - Ceri, Mid Wales. 23 / 24 July 2016.

-For the 3rd round of the Britpart British Cross Country Championship we are making the long journey north of the border to Dumfries and Galloway and revisiting Forrest Estate.
+For the 4th round of the Britpart British Cross Country Championship we are making the journey back to Mid Wales and a forestry near Newtown.

 Camping is provided free of charge.
 You may turn up Friday PM and the site must be cleared by Sunday evening.

 Please make sure that you clear your camping area from all litter, mud and tyres we would like to use the site in following years.

 The camping area will have a number of toilets.

 The weekend will start with scruitineering which will take place prior to the first car at 10.00am on Saturday.
 We expect between 6 and 8 runs before the final run late Saturday afternoon.

 The Sunday runs will start at 9.00am.
 We should see, possibly, 6 runs on Sunday before prizegiving at 3.00pm

 As with all rounds of the BCCC we welcome entries from clubmen who may join us just for the day or weekend, if you are uncertain about your eligibility, then please check with our Championship Scrutineer , who's details are in the left hand column of this page before arriving.